 It's full of fresh white crab meat, herbs, lemon, and that creamy risotto.

 Do you love crab?
-Check out this hot and cheesy crab dip and a long list of ideas to serve with it.
+Check out this hot and cheesy crab dip or a cold crab dip and a long list of things to serve with crab dip.
 Or maybe a crab bisque or crab deviled eggs are more your style.

 Do you have your own fresh crab and need help cooking and processing it?
-Check out my how to cook and clean Dungeness crab post.
+Check out my how to cook and clean Dungeness crab post and then add it to any of these Dungeness crab recipes.

 Jump to:

 Crab: This recipe calls for Dungeness crab, but any crab can be used.
-Anywhere from 8 oz - 1lb of crab, depending on how much crab
+Anywhere from 8 oz - 1lb of crab, depending on how much you want to use.

 Honestly, 8 ounces is a great amount and still gives you tons of crab per bite.
 It is also a lot cheaper.
 Putting an entire pound in this recipe just isn't necessary unless you want to use that much crab.